RaidAndFade/HackBulgaria/Core-Java-1/03-OOP1/README.md

 # Calculator

 ## Purpose
-Calculates math expressions... woah!
+Calculates math expressions using [Dijkstra's shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm)!

-Supports sum, difference, multiplication, division, power of, factorial and parenthesis priority.
+Supports negative numbers, sum, difference, multiplication, division, power of, factorial and parenthesis priority.

 ## How to run
 If you want the whole repo